Key Takeaways

 This question comes up constantly, especially in India.
 Can your puppy thrive on vegetarian food?
 The short answer: it's complicated.

 Dogs are facultative carnivores, which means they can survive on plant-based diets but they're biologically designed to eat meat.
 Puppies, with their higher protein needs, make this even trickier.
-That said, I've met vegetarian dog owners in Chennai who've raised healthy pups on properly formulated plant-based diets — but notice I said "properly formulated."
+That said, I've met vegetarian dog owners in Chennai who've raised healthy pups on properly formulated plant-based diets — but notice I said 'properly formulated.'

-Here's my take after raising three dogs with different needs: if ethical concerns drive you toward vegetarian feeding, work closely with a vet nutritionist.
-Get regular blood work done during the first year to catch any deficiencies early.
-And be honest about whether you have the time and knowledge to do it right.
+After raising three dogs with different needs: if ethical concerns drive you toward vegetarian feeding, work closely with a vet nutritionist.
+Get regular blood work done during the first year to catch deficiencies early.
+Non-vegetarian options are simply easier to get right nutritionally.
+Local protein sources like chicken and buffalo are affordable, widely available, and closely match what puppies' digestive systems evolved to process.

 Age-Based Feeding Guide: 2 Months to 12 Months

 At 6-12 months, most puppies can handle two meals daily.
 Small breeds like Pom-Pom transitioned earlier (around 5 months) because they mature faster.
-Large breed puppies should stay on three meals longer to prevent bloat risk from large single portions.
+Large breed puppies should stay on three meals longer to prevent bloat risk from single large portions.

 Portion sizes vary wildly by breed.
 A 2-month-old Pomeranian eats maybe 40-50 grams daily.
 A 2-month-old Lab puppy needs 200-250 grams.
 Always check the feeding chart on your specific food bag — they vary by caloric density.

-| 2-3 months | 4 meals | 5-6% body weight total | Starter puppy formula, moistened kibble | Small portions, high frequency, digestive ease |
+| 2-3 months | 4 meals | 5-6% body weight total |

-| 3-6 months | 3 meals | 4-5% body weight total | Puppy growth formula | Rapid growth support, calcium balance |
+| 3-6 months | 3 meals | 4-5% body weight total |

-| 6-9 months | 2-3 meals | 3-4% body weight total | Puppy formula (large breeds), transition for small breeds | Steady growth, monitor weight |
+| 6-9 months | 2-3 meals | 3-4% body weight total |

-| 9-12 months | 2 meals | 2.5-3.5% body weight total | Late puppy/junior formula | Maintain lean condition, prepare for adult food |
+| 9-12 months | 2 meals | 2.5-3.5% body weight total |

-| 12+ months | 2 meals | 2-3% adult weight | Adult formula (small breeds), puppy formula (large breeds) | Transition complete for most breeds |
+| 12+ months | 2 meals | 2-3% adult weight |

 India-Specific Feeding Challenges and Solutions